 The lengthiness of the chip shortage boils down to one overarching factor: A significant surge in demand, driven by digital transformation and accelerated by the pandemic.
 And consumer devices aren’t the only thing, or even the main thing, driving this demand.
-Every mechanical product in industry is becoming increasingly digital, and every vertical sector is becoming ever more reliant on digitization.
+Every mechanical product in industry is becoming increasingly digital and every vertical sector is becoming ever more reliant on digitisation.
 For example:

 The automotive industry is perhaps most widely known to have been affected by the chip shortage.
 But it isn’t just automakers and other end customers who care about chip shortages, the entire supply chain cares too.
 Most supply chains are designed to be consolidated and cost-effective, but they can be brittle as a result.
 Limited visibility and lack of real-time communication between supplier tiers can lead to a “bullwhip effect” where small shifts in demand are amplified, resulting in high cumulative demand volatility.9

 To guard against future shortages, governments are pushing to increase local supply.
-As of 2020, 81% of semiconductor contract manufacturing was based in Taiwan or South Korea.13 The United States,14 the European Union,15 and China16 have all committed to growing their country or region’s semi fabricating capacity, a process called localization.
-Localization is not just about avoiding shortages, but also about enhancing national security: The proposed US$52 billion CHIPS for America Act was a part of the National Defense Authorization.17
+As of 2020, 81% of semiconductor contract manufacturing was based in Taiwan or South Korea.13 The United States,14 the European Union,15 and China16 have all committed to growing their country or region’s semi fabricating capacity, a process called localisation.
+Localisation is not just about avoiding shortages, but also about enhancing national security: The proposed US$52 billion CHIPS for America Act was a part of the National Defense Authorisation.17

-Localization efforts, however, will take time.
-Increasing chip manufacturing capacity is a slow process, and rightly so: Cutting-edge chips have been called the most complex devices ever made, and it takes the most expert chipmakers in the world billions of dollars, years, and all of their expertise to get a new plant up and running.18
+Localisation efforts, however, will take time.
+Increasing chip manufacturing capacity is a slow process and rightly so: Cutting-edge chips have been called the most complex devices ever made and it takes the most expert chipmakers in the world billions of dollars years, and all of their expertise to get a new plant up and running.18

 —Gary Dickerson, president and CEO, Applied Materials, Q3 2021 earnings call, August 19, 2021.21